Forricide/still-feel-alive/Chapter 11.md

 *I can't die.*

 Even though she can think back - a month, now, maybe more, she doesn't remember *that*.
-Just... chasms of nothing, spotting her memory, bookends of real experiences.
+Just... chasms of nothing, spotting her memory, bookending real-life experiences.

+Sarah touches her shoulder.
+A surge of confidence.

+"What would I do?"

+"That bomb tinker - *Bakuda.*" Everyone within earshot grimaces.
+"I'm thinking that they'll be trying to make use of some of her more exotic creations.
+You can get close to him, bring some with you, maybe.
+It's at least worth a shot."

+Discussion quiets, if only a little.

+"We won't force you, though."